Wikia/mobile-wiki/README.md

 [![Dependency Status](https://david-dm.org/Wikia/mercury.svg)](https://david-dm.org/Wikia/mercury)
 [![devDependency Status](https://david-dm.org/Wikia/mercury/dev-status.svg)](https://david-dm.org/Wikia/mercury#info=devDependencies)

-## Manual Setup
+## Setup
+To begin your journey with Mercury all you need to do is:
+1. download repo
+2. use `npm run setup`
+3. use `npm run dev`
+4. start developing

+For most cases you don't need to modify your `localSettings.js`, but if you do read [localSettings](#localSettings).

+If you are using Mercury on your local machine, Ember-CLI needs to be installed, you can do this using `npm run setup-for-local`.

+More available scripts are listed [below](#Scripts)

+## Scripts
-* `npm run setup` will install all dependencies, including node modules and bower components
+* `npm run setup` - install all dependencies, including node modules and bower components
-* Adjust `server/config/localSettings.js` and override the defaults if needed, more in [localSettings](#localSettings)
+* `npm run setup-for-local` - install ember globally (**only on local machine**)
+* `npm run build-dev` - build files for dev environment
+* `npm run build` - build files for prod environment
+* `npm run start` - run built application (**require application to be build first**)
-* `npm run dev` will start the server and watch files
+* `npm run dev` - build, run application and watch files
+* `npm run test` - run test-front and test-server (**require application to be build first**)
+* `npm run linter` - run ESLint on all js files
+* `npm run clean` - remove all dependencies, clean the cache, remove build directory

 ## localSettings
-`localSettings` is main configuration structure.
+`server/config/localSettings` is main configuration structure.
 All application settings should be stored there.
 Config files are loaded in the following order (next extending a previous one):
  * `localSettings.base.js` - configuration for production environment - used on production, testing and staging
  * `localSettings.dev.js` - configuration for development environment - used on devboxes